 - Consider your first measurement done.
 The bed is the flat surface your material rests on as you shape it.
 Measure the distance in inches from the center of the chuck to the nearest point on the bed.
 That is the first measurement.
 The distance between the center of the chuck to the bed multiplied by two gives you the swing.
 That is the largest diameter of the material to be turned over.

 - Measure the distance between both ends of the chuck center using a tape measure.
 Measure through the hole in the chuck as you measure the chuck’s length.
 The measurement tells you the maximum amount of material you can deal with.
-That way, do not struggle to estimate the proper material size to deal with.
+That way, do not struggle to estimate the proper material size.

 - Combine the measurements to get the size of your lathe.